davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/08-the-power-of-homomorphisms.md

 +++

-What the author calls the "Fundamental Theorem of Abelian Groups" is known elsewhere as the [fundamental theorem of *finite* abelian groups](https://en.wikipedia.org/wiki/Fundamental_theorem_of_finite_abelian_groups "Fundamental theorem of finite abelian groups"), which is distinct from the [fundamental theorem of *finitely generated* abelian groups](https://en.wikipedia.org/wiki/Fundamental_theorem_of_finitely_generated_abelian_groups "Fundamental theorem of finitely generated abelian groups").
+What the author calls the "Fundamental Theorem of Abelian Groups" is known elsewhere as the [Fundamental theorem of finite abelian groups](https://en.wikipedia.org/wiki/Fundamental_theorem_of_finite_abelian_groups "Fundamental theorem of finite abelian groups") (emphasis on *finite*), which is distinct from the [Fundamental theorem of finitely generated abelian groups](https://en.wikipedia.org/wiki/Fundamental_theorem_of_finitely_generated_abelian_groups "Fundamental theorem of finitely generated abelian groups") ((emphasis on *finitely generated*).
 From that article:

 +++